-When you think about C-section recovery, your focus is likely on the incision itself.
-But the effects of the surgery and new motherhood are felt throughout your entire body.
-Your back might ache from new feeding postures, your hips may feel tight, and swelling can linger in your legs and abdomen.
-A postpartum C-section massage is a holistic therapy that addresses all of these issues.
-While it provides targeted care to ensure your scar heals with flexibility and minimal discomfort, it also offers full-body relief.
-This guide explores the comprehensive benefits of massage, helping you understand how it supports your whole body’s return to balance.
+When you think about C-section recovery, your focus naturally goes to the incision.
+But the effects of surgery and new motherhood are felt all over.
+Your back might ache from new feeding postures, your hips may feel tight, and swelling can linger.
+A postpartum massage that includes a professional C-section scar massage is a holistic therapy that addresses all of it.
+While it provides targeted care to help your scar heal with flexibility, it also offers full-body relief.
+This guide explores how this comprehensive approach supports your whole body’s return to balance and comfort.

 Key Takeaways